dataclasses

 method withunsafe_hash=True

 .
-This might be the case if your class is logically immutable but can nonetheless be mutated.
+This might be the case if your class is logically immutable but can still be mutated.
 This is a specialized use case and should be considered carefully.Here are the rules governing implicit creation of a

 __hash__()